annickboel/skills/VUE/VUE-Part6.md

 >         The footer section will cover 100% of the screen with and 20% of the screen height
 >         The three sections will be implemented as components (BaseLayoutHeader, BaseLayoutContent and BaseLayoutFooter).
 >         The Register page will display:
 >         - The title of the page in the header section.
-This title must not be displated
+This title must not be displayed
->         - A Register form where the user can enter the following informations: firstName, lastName, email, password, password confirmation.
+>         - A Register form where the user can enter the following informations: firstName, lastName, email, password, password confirmation, function, company
 >         - A button called Register
 >         The firstName, lastName, email, password and password confirmation fields are mandatory
->         A error message will be displayed if:
+>         An error message will be displayed on form submit if:
->         - Mandatory fields are not filled
+>         - Mandatory fields are not filled (empty mandatory fields should appear in red)
 >         - Passwords are not identical
+>         The error message disappears on focus in a mandatory field
+>         Fields in error will appear in black on focus on any mandatory field
->         On click on the Register button the user profile will be logged on the console
+>         On form submit the user profile will contain form data
 >       Acceptance tests:
 >         A Register Link is added in the navigation bar
 >         On click on the Register Link, the user is redirected to the Register page
 >         The Register page follows the base layout of the site
 >         The Register form displays the relevant information
->         An error message is displayed if the mandatory fields are not supplied or if password are not identical
+>         An error message is displayed when mandatory fields are not filled on form submit
+>         Empty mandatory fields appear in red on form submit
+>         The error message disappears on focus in any mandatory field
+>         Fields in error appear in black on focus in any mandatory field
->         On click on the Register button the profile is logged to the console.
+>         On form submit the user profile contains form data

  > ## Step 2: [User Story] Login UI setup